The final round of qualifying for the 2026 China Open produced plenty of drama as the 16 successful players secured their places at the venue stages.

 The contest was dramatically settled on the final black in the deciding frame.

-Aaron Hill also demonstrated tremendous resilience. the Irishman recovering from 4-0 down against Gary Wilson before edging it in another decider.
+Aaron Hill also demonstrated tremendous resilience with the Irishman recovering from 4-0 down against Gary Wilson before edging it in another decider.

 Elsewhere, Jiang Jun orchestrated a 6-4 success against Jimmy Robertson, while Pang Junxu overcame fellow Chinese competitor Fan Zhengyi by the same scoreline.